 The attack of vertigo is accompanied by nausea, vomiting, and nystagmus (a rapid jerking movement of the eyes in one direction alternating with a slower drift back to the original position).
 The vertigo is severe at first, and gradually subsides over the course of several days, with residual imbalance lasting up to several months.
 People do not have tinnitus (ringing in the ears), and hearing is usually not affected.

-Treatment of vertigo is done only to relieve the symptoms it causes and consists of drugs such as meclizine or lorazepam.
+In people with vestibular neuronitis, treatment of vertigo is done only to relieve the symptoms it causes and consists of drugs such as meclizine or lorazepam.
 Nausea and vomiting may be relieved by pills or suppositories containing the drug prochlorperazine.
 These drugs should only be used for a short amount of time, because prolonged use may actually lengthen the duration of symptoms, particularly in older people.
 Additionally, corticosteroids are used briefly.
 If vomiting continues for a long time, a person may need to be given fluids and electrolytes by vein (intravenously).

 Although the vertigo subsides relatively quickly (over the course of several days), a feeling of dizziness may last for up to several weeks to months.
 During this time, doctors encourage people to stay active.
 A specialized form of physical therapy, called vestibular therapy, may be helpful.